-Refinancing a car loan involves replacing your existing car loan with a new loan at a different interest rate.
-These loans are secured against a car and paid off in fixed monthly payments over an extended period of time, typically over the course of several years.
+Auto refinancing involves replacing your existing car loan with a new loan at a different interest rate.
+These loans are secured against a car and paid off in fixed monthly payments over an extended period, typically over several years.

-One factor when considering a refinance is interest rates.
+One factor when considering an auto refinance is interest rates.
 Interest rates change regularly, so there’s a possibility that rates have fallen since you took out your original auto loan.
 Even a drop of 2 or 3 percentage points may result in significant savings over the life of your loan.

-When should I hold off on refinancing my car loan?
+When should I consider holding off on refinancing my car loan?